Suggested timelines for submitting Custom Courseware adoptions:

 - I want to use my previous coursepack; do I need to bring in all my material again?

-- Does reusing an old coursepack save time?
+- Does reusing a previously adopted coursepack save time?

 - What kinds of materials can I include in a coursepack?